alumina-lang/alumina/MISSING.md

 - Get rid of all the redundant variable assignments and copying.
 I assume C compiler can optimize those well, but the generated code looks very bloated.
+    - IR inlining and struct expressions made this much better
 - Maybe run `elide_zst` on everything, not just when ZSTs are present
   - It works, but simple programs start being like 100,000 lines of generated C code.
 Not feasible until redundant variables are assigned